YerayAR/PHP-Laravel-Basic/README.md

 - **Include animations** for interactive elements
 - **Test on multiple screen sizes**

-## 📜 License & Credits

-### 🛡️ MIT License
-This cyberpunk network platform is released under the **MIT License**.
-Feel free to hack, modify, and deploy it in your own digital matrix.

 ### 🎨 Design Credits
 - **Cyberpunk aesthetic** inspired by futuristic sci-fi interfaces